 Cincinnati Reds vs. St. Louis Cardinals

-The Cincinnati Reds and the St. Louis Cardinals resume their rivalry and their seasons as they face off on Friday for game one of their series in Cincinnati.
-The Reds are -145 favorites over the Cardinals with an over/under run total set at 8.5.
+The St. Louis Cardinals and the Cincinnati Reds meet in St. Louis in game one of another series in one of baseball’s bitter rivalries.
+The Cardinals are -120 favorites over the Reds with an over/under run total set at 7.5.

 The St. Louis Cardinals have been battling from at or near the top of the National League Central all season thus far but it’s clear this is a race that will be decided later rather than sooner.
 The Cardinals have lost their last two games, are 21-18 at home this year, and 5-5 in their last 10 games.
 As a team St. Louis is hitting .270 led by Mat Holliday at .319, Jon Jay at .301, and Lance Berkman at .297 and 22 home runs.
 The Cardinals pitching staff has a team ERA of 3.96 with the starters at 3.85 and the bullpen at 4.20.
 For game one against the Reds St. Louis starts Chris Carpenter who has been at the center of the heated words and feelings between these two ball clubs.
 For the season Carpenter has allowed 125 hits and 51 earned runs while striking out 90 over 114.2 innings of work.